A2Kashyap/testCoronavirus/README.md

 Test.json     : Masked GPS history of the person to be checked

+Here, the json files are dummy files created as placeholders.
+Please replace the files with your own.

+Pickle files have been uploaded for demo purpose. load_pickle arguments of the class needs to be True to use pickle files instead of json.

 The GPS history can be downloaded through Google Takeout.
 Steps to download Location History:

 1. Visit Google Takeout(https://takeout.google.com/settings/takeout) to download your GPS history.
 There is a list of datasets to choose from, on the Google Takeout page.
 Deselect all and then just select 'Location History'.